Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Unitary Chern--Simons theories and Yang--Mills--Chern--Simons theories

 For the applications to Yang--Mills--Chern--Simons theories in the next section, we will now construct an obstruction of type $\Xi \rfloor \eta_{CS}$ that vanishes if and only if $ch_{p}(\bP)$ vanishes.

 For the rest of this section and for the non existence results of the next (see theorem \ref{noso}) will restrict ourselves to closed manifolds of dimension $2p+1$.
-This compactness hypothesis serves to streamline the following exposition somewhat.
-In section \ref{QCD} we will show how it can be relaxed in a specific case.
+This compactness hypothesis serves to streamline the exposition somewhat and clarify the result.
+In section \ref{QCD} we will discuss its adaption to the non compact case.

 We note that on a closed ($2p+1$--dimensional) manifold $\bX$ there exists, by Poincar\`e duality, a closed one form $\beta$ such that $0 \neq [\beta \wedge ch_{p}(\Omega_{\sigma})] \in H^{2p+1}(\bX, \R)$ whenever $0 \neq [ch_{p}(\Omega_{\sigma})] \in H^{2p}(\bX, \R)$.
 This means, we need to find a vertical vector field $\Xi$ on $\mathcal{C}_{\bP}$ such that \beq j^1 \sigma^* \left(\Xi \rfloor \eta_{CS}\right) = \beta \wedge ch_{p}(\Omega_{\sigma}) \eeq First we will deal with the case of an $U(n)$--principal bundle $\bP \mapsto \bX$, $n \geq p$.
 Since $\pi_{\mathcal{C}_{\bP}}: \mathcal{C}_{\bP} \mapsto \bX$, is an affine bundle modeled on the vector bundle \beq T^* \bX \ten V\bP/U(n) \mapsto \bX \eeq we have \beq V\mathcal{C}_{\bP} \, \sim \, \mathcal{C}_{\bP} \, \times_{\bX} \, T^* \bX \ten V\bP /U(n) \eeq and, in particular, we can identify \beq \frac{\der}{\der A^{\stackrel{k}{\mu}}} \, = \, \mathfrak{e}_{k} \ten dx^{\mu} \eeq Since $i \cdot \bf{1_{n}} \in \mathfrak{u}(n)$ is $ \, ad \,U(n)$--invariant, $- i \cdot \bf{1_{n}} \ten \alpha$ is then identified with a global vertical vector field for any differential one form $\alpha$ on $\bX$ and we have by equation (\ref{chareq}) \beq j^1 \sigma^* \left(( - i \cdot \bf{1_{n}} \ten \alpha) \rfloor \eta_{CS}\right) \, = \, \frac{-1}{2\pi} \cdot \left(\frac{i}{2\pi}\right)^{p} \cdot \alpha \wedge tr(\Omega_{\sigma}^p) \, = \, \frac{-1}{2\pi} \cdot \alpha \wedge ch_{p}(\Omega_{\sigma}) \eeq In particular, $j^1 \sigma^* \left(( - i \cdot \bf{1}_{p} \ten \alpha) \rfloor \eta_{CS}\right)$ is closed if and only if $\alpha$ is and we can choose $\alpha$ to be the Poincar\`e dual $\beta$ above if $0 \neq [ch_{p}(\Omega_{\sigma})]$.
 It remains to be shown that $( - i \cdot \bf{1_{n}} \ten \alpha) \rfloor \eta_{CS}$ is closed whenever $j^1 \sigma^* \left(( - i \cdot \bf{1_{n}} \ten \alpha) \rfloor \eta_{CS}\right)$ is.
 This follow immediately from the fact that \beq \frac{-1}{2\pi} \cdot \alpha \wedge ch_{p}(\Omega_{\sigma}) = \sigma^* \left( \frac{-1}{2\pi} \cdot \pi^* (\alpha) \wedge ch_{p}(\mathcal{F}) \right) \eeq and \beq ( - i \cdot \bf{1_{n}} \ten \alpha) \rfloor \eta_{CS} = h\left( \frac{-1}{2\pi} \cdot \pi^* (\alpha) \wedge ch_{p}(\mathcal{F})\right) \eeq i.e. if $j^1 \sigma^* \left(( - i \cdot \bf{1_{n}} \ten \alpha) \rfloor \eta_{CS}\right)$ is closed, then $( - i \cdot \bf{1_{n}} \ten \alpha) \rfloor \eta_{CS}$ is the horizontalization of a closed differential form on $\mathcal{C}_{\bP}$ and, therefore, closed by construction of the variational sequence, see section \ref{VarCo}.